AFGamesYT/AFGamesYT/README.md

 - Time Management ⏱️

 # ✅ My projects:
-*All of them were made by myself.*
+*All of them were made fully by myself.*

 ## On GitHub:
-- Drawing Game With AI
+- Drawing Game With AI *(https://github.com/AFGamesYT/ai-guess-drawing)*
-- Random Minecraft Item Generator.
+- Random Minecraft Item Generator. *(https://github.com/AFGamesYT/get-random-item-minecraft)*

 ## Not on GitHub:
 - Blog website
-- A game in Python that is controlled within Discord
+- A simple 2D game made with Python, that is controlled within Discord, with a discord bot
 - Many platformers with different gimmicks

 ## Currently working on:
-- Sconker (game about conkers)
+- Sconker (incremental about conkers)

 If you want access to any of these projects, contact me on Discord!

 # 📱 Contact me
-The only way is through Discord: @a.f.games
+The only way is through Discord: **@a.f.games**